 Method

 - To make the syrup, place the lemon juice and honey in a pan and stir in the icing sugar until it has dissolved.
 Spoon half the syrup over the cake while the cake and syrup are hot.
-Arrange the fruit on top.
-Re-warm the syrup and drizzle on top and decorate with sprigs of mint.

-Top Tip for making Gluten-free lemon polenta cake
+Top tips for making lemon polenta cake

 Sue McMahon is a former Food and Recipes Writer at GoodTo and Cooking Editor at Woman's Weekly.
 Her primary passion is cakes and Sue regularly travels the world teaching cake decorating.
 Her biggest achievement to date was winning the Prix d’honneur at La Salon Culinaire International de Londres beating over 1,200 other entries.